Meet Getting an early start on autism: our virtual coaching program supporting parents of young children with Autism Spectrum Disorder

 “Accessing competent and helpful ASD professionals can be time and money intensive, prolonging the gap between diagnosis and intervention,” said Thea Shukaliak-Neufeld, OTD, OTR/L. “Readily available coaches can fill the gap both pre-and post-diagnosis by providing tailored strategies from a suite of well-defined modules addressing various skills, such as social communication and engagement, behavior modification, and adaptive behavior.
 Early intervention provides caregivers with validation and support as concerns arise.
 Supporting caregivers of children with ASD is paramount to the overall well-being of the family unit, and coaches at Brightline are the link to future multidisciplinary and coordinated care.”

 How our integrated care approach makes a difference

 More than half of all individuals who have been diagnosed with ASD also have signs of ADHD.
 In fact, ADHD is the most common coexisting condition in children with ASD.
 Our integrated care system with in-house experts removes the painful step for families in having to search for various specialists.
 It allows families to address other comorbidities associated with ASD, all in one place, including ADHD and other disruptive behaviors, through other coaching and therapy offerings.
-We also have a team of Brightline speech language pathologists who can work through language and communication challenges with children as young as 18 months.

 “Brightline is harnessing technology and specialized behavioral health coaching to teach parents scientifically proven skills that can promote their children’s social and communicative development,” said David Grodberg, Brightline’s Chief Psychiatric Officer.
 “The scalability of this focused program holds promise to help parents and caregivers much sooner than the current system allows.”